Brassawiking/Expedition-Unknown-TRPG/README.md

 Every stat can have a value of 1-5.
 When a skill check is done, you will roll a 1d6 against your stat and will have to roll equal or lower than your stat value.
 (Stat of 3 -> 1, 2, 3 = success).
 This means that rolling a value of 6 is always a failed dice.
 When you have advantage, you roll and extra dice and choose the lowest.
 If you have disadvantage you roll an extra dice and choose the highest.

 To determine your stats you go through all of them one by one and roll d20 two times.
 For each dice, a value of 1-5 gives you a -1 stat trait, 6-15 a 0 stat trait, 16-20 a +1 stat trait.
 Summarize all traits for each stat and add their sum to 3 which is the base value of every stat.
+A stat can ONLY be between 1-5, regardless if the sum of the traits exceeds that range.

 *Example:*